dataiap/dataiap/day4/README.md

         # this collects all of the terms in each folder
         terms_per_folder[e['folder']].update(terms_in_email)

 The above code reads each email dictionary, extracts the words using `e['text'].split()`, and adds it to the per-folder set (`terms_per_folder[e['folder']]`).
 We used a `set` to remove duplicate terms.
-Now our job is to count the number of folders that contain each term.  `Counter` is similar to a `dict` but keeps track of how many times a key is added and stores it as the key's value.
+Now our job is to count the number of folders that contain each term.

 Each iteration retrieves the terms for a given folder, and adds them all to the counter.

     allterms = Counter()
     for folder, terms in terms_per_folder.iteritems():
         # this will increment the counter value for each term in `terms`
         allterms.update(terms)

-Great, now we have a dictionary, `all terms`, that maps each term to the number of folders it's in.
+Great, now we have a dictionary, `allterms`, that maps each term to the number of folders it's in.
 Now let's actually compute the idf.
+Notice that we add `1.0` to the denominator to avoid divide by zero errors and so that the denominator is a float.
+Python truncates integers by rounding down, so if the numerator and denominator are both `int`s, you could end up with a lot of zeros (e.g., 1/2 = 0).
+The log of 0 is undefined.

     idfs = {}
     nfolders = len(terms_per_folder)  # the number of keys should be the number of folders